 At Centerpoint, we work with many parents and caregivers who are facing their own difficulties as they try to raise their teens.
 We meet with parents who feel alone, at a loss, not sure where to turn or what to do.

-Through our Parent, Care Giver, and Family Support Services, we recognize that a teen’s challenges affect the whole family.
+Through our Parenting, Care Giver, and Family Support Services, we recognize that a teen’s challenges affect the whole family.
 We also recognize that when parents and families struggle, the children and teens within the family may be the most affected.

 And in our work with young people, we see some of the greatest success when we are able to assist and support the whole family.

-- Parent, Care Giver, and Family Support helps to increase parent confidence during the difficult times and decrease the stress and anxiety experienced by many parents.
+- Parenting, Care Giver, and Family Support helps to increase parent confidence during the difficult times and decrease the stress and anxiety experienced by many parents.
 This is available individually and in group with others.
 Through Centerpoint’s highly popular Parent Support Groups, parents experience a ‘support network’ that builds connections and reduces the sense of isolation felt by so many.

 - Centerpoint’s Family Therapy is a solution-oriented approach to helping whole families overcome obstacles, build new skills, address underlying issues, and take the steps toward improved family functioning and well-being.